-Due to Bakugan’s success in North America, four follow-up seasons were produced; as of this writing, only the first four seasons have been acquired by Nelvana and dubbed into English.
-As of this writing, the seasons that have been produced for Bakugan are: Battle Brawlers, New Vestroia, Gundalian Invaders, Mechtanium Surge, and BakuTech!
+Due to Bakugan‘s success in North America, several follow-up seasons were produced.
+As of this writing, only the first four seasons have been acquired by Nelvana and dubbed into English.
+At this time, the seasons that have been produced for Bakugan are: Battle Brawlers, New Vestroia, Gundalian Invaders, Mechtanium Surge, and BakuTech!
 Bakugan.

 From what I’ve seen of Bakugan, I was left with the impression that it was a property trying to cash in on the popularity of similar battling shows, such as Pokemon and Yu-Gi-Oh!
 It really came across as a derivative show that didn’t have a lot of logistical thought put into it.